kstenerud/streamux/README.md

 * Open connection
 * Each peer sends an initiator message
-* Each peer sends an initiator message reply and begins normal messaging
+* Each peer sends an initiator reply and begins normal messaging
 * Close connection